 Day 4 - Settle & Carlisle Line

 Leaving Harrogate behind, today we travel on the famous Settle & Carlisle Line.
 The 72-mile route is regularly voted one of the world's top railroad journeys, and once we set off it is easy to see why.
 Cross over the wonderful Ribblehead Viaduct that cuts through the Yorkshire Dales and is overlooked by the mighty Whernside.
-The line also skirts the North Pennines, designated an Area of Natural Beauty for it's breathtaking examples of the glory of nature.
+The line also skirts the North Pennines, designated an Area of Natural Beauty for its breathtaking examples of the glory of nature.
 Once in Carlisle we transfer by rail to Hexham.
-On arrival, we continue by coach to our hotel - the historic White Swan Hotel in Alnwick.
+On arrival, we continue by coach to our hotel in Alnwick.
 (B, D)

 Day 5 - Alnwick Gardens

 This morning we enjoy a guided tour around the beautifully landscaped Alnwick Gardens.
 The gardens are a vibrant place; magnificent architecture and lovingly tended plants and flowers are brought to life with a variety of water features.
 After dinner back at the hotel, we take a drive into Kielder Forest for star gazing.
 Overnight Alnwick.
 (B, D)

 Day 6 - Bamburgh Castle & Lindisfarne